Title: | Using CF-Compliant Calendars with Climate Projection Data |

 FALSE

 otherwise.
-If no offsets have been added to the CFtime instance,
+If no offsets have been added to the CFTime

 NA